What is Laparoscopic Gastric Bypass Surgery?

-The overwhelming majority of surgeries are performed laparoscopically using small incisions, 1/4 inch to 1 inch in size.
+The overwhelming majority of surgeries are performed laparoscopically using small incisions, 1/4-inch to one inch in size.
 Your surgeon will determine the best approach for you based on your medical history, height and weight.

 After surgery, you will feel satisfied with eating smaller portions because your stomach will only hold a small amount of food.
 Thoroughly chew your food so it does not cause pain when traveling down your intestine.
 Remember to take the appropriate vitamins and supplements.
 Also, schedule follow-up visits with your doctor to check your physical and mental status.

 The major benefit of laparoscopic bypass surgery is dramatic weight loss during the first year following surgery.
 With this weight loss comes the reduced risk of medical problems like diabetes, hypertension and coronary artery disease.
 You will also see less scarring after this surgery because the incisions are smaller than those of traditional abdominal surgery.